+Landmark College is committed to maintaining a campus environment where students are not subjected to bigotry and discrimination based on protected personal characteristics.

+The following conduct is prohibited, either by law or this policy, on campus and within the College's programs:

-Landmark College is committed to maintaining a campus environment where students are not subjected to bigotry and discrimination on the basis of sex, sexual orientation, race, ethnicity, national origin, religion, disability, age, or other characteristics as protected by applicable law.
-Such harassment is against College policy and may be illegal under state and federal laws and regulations.
+- Discriminatory Harassment: Harassment based on an individual's actual or perceived sex, sexual orientation, gender identity or expression, race, creed, color, ethnicity, national origin, religion, disability, marital status, age, pregnancy, or other characteristics as protected by applicable law. - Sexual Harassment: As defined by Title IX, including but not limited to sexual assault, domestic and dating violence and misconduct, sex-based stalking, and quid pro quo sexual harassment.

-Landmark College defines harassment as verbal or physical conduct which has the purpose or effect of creating an intimidating, hostile or offensive educational or living environment on the basis or because of a student's sex, sexual orientation, race, ethnicity, national origin, religion, disability, or age, or other characteristics as protected by applicable law, and which would create such an environment for a reasonable person under the circumstances.
-Such harassment may include, for example, repeated slurs, taunts in the guise of a joke, disparaging remarks, or physically threatening or inappropriate conduct, when such is directed at a person or group of persons because of their sex, sexual orientation, race, ethnicity, religion, physical ability or age.
-Retaliation against a student for filing a complaint in good faith under this policy is strictly prohibited, and, if proven, would be considered a violation of this policy.
+Landmark College defines harassment as verbal or physical conduct based on:

+- 1. A student's protected personal characteristics outlined under discriminatory and sexual harassment definitions outlined above, and; - 2.
+Where the conduct has the purpose or effect of creating an intimidating, hostile or offensive educational or living environment for a reasonable person under the circumstances.

+Such harassment may include, for example, repeated slurs, taunts in the guise of a joke, disparaging remarks, or physically threatening or inappropriate conduct, when such is directed at a person or group of persons because of their protected personal characteristics.

-Landmark College recognizes that the protection of free and open speech and the open exchange of ideas are important to any academic community.
+Landmark College recognizes that the protection of open expression and the open exchange of ideas are important to any academic community.
 This recognition is therefore an important element in the "reasonable person" standard used in judging whether harassment has occurred.
 This policy is meant neither to proscribe nor to inhibit discussion, in or out of the classroom, of complex, controversial or sensitive matters, when in the judgment of a reasonable person they arise appropriately and with respect for the dignity of others.
-Landmark College also recognizes, however, that verbal conduct can be used specifically to intimidate or coerce and to inhibit genuine discourse, free inquiry and learning.
+Landmark College also recognizes, however, that verbal conduct can be used specifically to intimidate or coerce and to inhibit genuine discourse, free inquiry, and learning.
 Such abuses are unacceptable.

-If someone believes that another's speech or writing is offensive, wrong or hurtful, he or she is encouraged to express that judgment in the exercise of his or her own free speech or to seek redress under the noted procedure(s) when appropriate.
+If someone believes that another's speech or writing is offensive, wrong or hurtful, they are encouraged to express that judgment in the exercise of their own open expression or to seek redress under the noted procedure(s) when appropriate.